ejy921/distributed-image-sender/README.md

 ### DM_Pair

-This is a functionality allowing users to send message securely. by setting `u-` and `-k`, you can encrypt the message that only myself and target user can decrypt.
-Since common-key cryptosystem is complex and beyond scope of this project, we decided to share key outside of the program manually.
-Group DM is not supported.
+This is a functionality allowing users to send message securely. by setting `-u` and `-k`, you can encrypt the message that only myself and target user can decrypt.
+Since secure key distibution protocol, such as common-key cryptosystem, is complex and beyond scope of this project, we decided to share key outside of the program manually.

+- Group DM is not supported.
+- If DM mode is activate, message will always be encrypted with given key.
+If not, plaintext will be sent.

 ## Malicious Client Option